 Do the buyer and seller currently align with a shared business goal?
 Or will the success of the relationship be based on future events?
 Does the buyer already have the products, services and technology offered by the seller or will the company inherit totally new assets?
 Are key employees likely to stay or resign as a result of the buyout?

 The buyer must be prepared to take over any commitments the seller has.
-This includes working capitals, credit obligations, supplier accounts, equipment leases, vendor contracts and employee obligations.
+This includes working capital, credit obligations, supplier accounts, equipment leases, vendor contracts, and employee obligations.

 Is the seller currently involved in any legal proceedings?
 If there has been litigation what was the outcome?